-Along with submitting the application, applicants are required to:
+Along with submitting the-application, applicants must:

 - Submit an official high school transcript, including current senior year courses, if still in progress.
-A final official transcript will be necessary in order to begin classes with date of graduation. - Submit at least one academic letter of recommendation. - Recommended: Results of an official Scholastic Aptitude Test (SAT) or American College Test (ACT) are preferred, but not required.
+A final official transcript, with date of graduation, will be necessary in order to begin classes. - Submit at least one academic letter of recommendation. - Recommended: Results of an official Scholastic Aptitude Test (SAT) or American College Test (ACT) are preferred, but not required.
 Students with test scores can forward them to the Office of Admissions.
 Post University's school code for the SAT is 3698; the school code for ACT is 0580.
 Students that decide not to submit test scores will be required to complete an admissions interview with a Post University faculty or staff member. - SAT or ACT scores are required for the following students: Home Schooled students, Honors Program candidates and student athletes planning to participate in an NCAA Division II athletic program at Post. - Recommended: campus visit and meeting with an Admissions Counselor in person, or schedule a phone interview if a visit is not possible.
 The recommendation of an Admissions Counselor is necessary in order to gain final acceptance to the University.
-Applicants may schedule a campus visit or phone interview by calling Admissions at 800.582.8250 or by filling out a visit form at www.Post.edu/visit.
+Applicants may schedule a campus visit or phone interview by calling Admissions at 800.582.8250 or by filling out a visit form at www.Post.edu/visit. - Have a minimum cumulative Grade Point Average (CGPA) of 2.00 coming out of high school.